 Summer Skin Care

 The sun is the source of all life.
-The sun's rays have a strong healing effect.
+Sunlight has strong healing properties.
 People with certain (skin) diseases benefit greatly from sunlight.
-When you feel the sun's heat on your skin, your body immediately starts producing vitamin D. No pill can compete with that!
+When you feel the warmth of the sun on your skin, your body immediately starts producing vitamin D. No pill can beat that!
 However, too much sun can also cause damage.
-How do you protect yourself against this?
+How do you protect yourself against it?

-The magic word for sensible sunbathing is: make sure you don't get burned!
-Be wise and let your skin slowly get used to the sun.
-If you want to expose your skin to the sun for a longer period of time (several hours in a row), it is best to apply sunscreen and/or wear protective clothing.
+The magic word in sensible sunbathing is: make sure you don't burn!
+Be wise and let your skin get used to the sun slowly.
+If you want to expose your skin to the sun for a longer period (several hours at a time), it is best to apply sunscreen and wear covering clothes and headgear.

-Give your skin sufficient attention even in the summer.
+Give your skin and hair sufficient attention in summer too.
 What is important here?

 1. Scrub